 Only a few rare disease patients in Thailand have access to state treatment.
 Outside of Bangkok, there is a serious shortage of specialists and drugs, meaning that very few patients have access to medication.
-Thailand has fewer than 15 medical geneticists -- for a country of 67 million.
-Infant screening tests and orphan drugs are not widely accessible, and these treatments are not included on the country's National Drug List or covered by the universal healthcare system.
-This makes the cost of treatment prohibitively expensive for most.
+Thailand has fewer than 22 medical geneticists -- for a country of 68 million.
+Infant screening tests and orphan drugs are not widely accessible, and these treatments are usually not included on the country's National List of Essential Medicines (NLEM) or covered by the universal healthcare system.
+This makes the cost of treatment prohibitively expensive for most rare diseases.
+However, there have been some exceptions as imiglucerase, a drug with an FDA orphan designation for the treatment of Gaucher disease type I, is included on the NLEM for government reimbursement.
+Imiglucerase was included despite its exorbitant price as Thai authorities estimated that no more than 5 patients would require treatment per year.
+The addition of imiglucerase, an orphan drug, to the NLEM may be an indicator for more orphan drugs to be added to the NLEM in the future.

-However, the health authorities are slowly developing strategies and approaches to support the importation of orphan drugs, such as a fast-track registration process and the importation of certain orphan drugs prior to product registration.
+Health authorities are slowly developing strategies and approaches to support the importation of orphan drugs, such as a fast-track registration process and the importation of certain orphan drugs prior to product registration.